Moving Home Mortgages

 A home mover mortgage isn’t any different to a standard mortgage.
 It’s simply the process of getting a new mortgage when you move house so the mortgage is suitable for the house you’re moving into.
 Choosing the correct mortgage for you is critical as you will need to ensure it is still affordable whilst suiting your changing needs.

 When it comes to moving home, one of the first things that you need to take into consideration is looking at how much you could borrow.
-From there you would need to find the best home mover mortgage that will suit your circumstances and also watch out for any early repayment charges.
+From there you would need to find the right home mover mortgage that will suit your circumstances and also watch out for any early repayment charges.
 Home mover mortgages are for when you change your mortgage provider, you move to a more expensive property, or where you downsize and your monthly repayments will be reduced.

 How does a moving home mortgage work?